HiLab-git/CDMA/README.md

 ```

 ### Acknowledgement
-The code of semi-supervise learning framework is borrowed from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)
+The code of semi-supervised learning framework is borrowed from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)